Marta Aponte Alsina

 Marta Aponte Alsina (22 November 1945 Cayey, Puerto Rico) is a storyteller, novelist and literary critic.

 Life

 Her parents were Ismael Aponte Meléndez and Ana María Alsina Díaz.
 She studied Comparative Literature at the University of Puerto Rico, Río Piedras Campus.
 In 1971, she obtained a degree in Regional Planning at the University of California-Los Angeles (UCLA).
-In 1979, she studied at the University of New York (NYU), where she obtained a degree in Latin American Literature.
+In 1979, she studied at the New York University (NYU), where she obtained a degree in Latin American Literature.